garthreckers/Flatell/README.md

 ### Custom Routing

 Spinion supports custom routing (made possible by Timber).
-I could go into this in more depth but here are some basic examples.
+I could go into this in more depth, but here are some basic examples.

 __A simple redirect__
 This redirects from /old-page to /new-page